 However, they have also found that we ourselves are influenced by our own non-verbal communications!
 Social scientist, Amy Cuddy revealed in her Ted Talk that not only can the mind change the body, but indeed the body can alter the mind.
 In fact, just two minutes of “power posing” can help you not just fake it ‘til you make it, but actually fake it ‘til you become it.
 She explains that non-verbals govern how we think and feel about ourselves, for example when you bring yourself to a powerful posture, you feel more powerful and subsequently are more likely to act powerfully!
 Whilst additionally it changes our hormonal levels to be more assertive, confident and self-assured!
 So, if it’s a confidence and power boost you are after, get that posture sorted—stat!

-The Fix: See if you can take a quick scan of your posture before or during interactions with others and assess what you find—do you draw yourself up to full height, or curl inwards slightly?
+See if you can take a quick scan of your posture before or during interactions with others and assess what you find—do you draw yourself up to full height, or curl inwards slightly?
 Awareness can be the first step to knowing what you need to address.
 If it’s more power and self-assertiveness you are after, try adopting Amy Cuddy’s “Power Posing” technique and see if it helps boost your confidence levels!